 Many cybersecurity and computer science professionals are able to specialize in certain areas of the field, such as information technology or IT, ethical hacking, information security, information assurance, security engineers, risk managers, network security, and more.
 These specialties allow cybersecurity experts to focus in on specific types of threats, and how to prevent them.
-If you want to learn more about the cybersecurity industry as a whole to determine if it’s the right path for you, check out our recent study with LinkedIn to find out more about the state of cybersecurity.

 If you think cybersecurity is a good option for you, one of the best ways to start down a cybersecurity career path is to obtain a cyber security degree.

 You may be wondering, “What exactly can I do with a cybersecurity degree?”
 It goes well beyond computer science or information assurance needs.
 There are many job titles and paths you can take once you obtain your cyber security degree.
 Many cybersecurity professionals find themselves working on military or government work.
 Many others will end up working in private industry for large or small companies.
 Cyber defense involves writing, education, management, and more as well as experience in computer science.